 We have been designing eLearning for quite some time now, but this blog post from Canva made us realize that great design is actually simple to create if you follow a few rules.
 So we thought we will spill the beans and let the world (the other eLearning designers who are still fumbling with the rules of the game) know about the 9 essential design tactics that will magically transform ho-hum eLearning courses into scintillating works without compromising on instructional effectiveness.

-Here’s your visual designing checklist:
+Here’s your visual design checklist:

 - Chunk and sequence the content first.
-This helps you figure out how you will place the various elements on screen, so they follow a natural and logical sequence.
+This helps you figure out how you will place the various elements on the screen, so they follow a natural and logical sequence.

 - Arrange graphical elements so that they direct learner attention to the content and through it, not away from the screen.